1996 West Bengal Legislative Assembly election

 Legislative Assembly elections were held in the Indian state of West Bengal in 1996.
 The election took place simultaneously with the 1996 Indian general election.
+This was the last election Jyoti Basu contested, as he retired from politics in 2000.

 Parties

 Left Front

 The Communist Party of India (Marxist) had fielded 70 new candidates, but many of them failed to get elected.
 The All India Forward Bloc had suffered a split before the election, with the emergence of the Forward Bloc (Socialist).

 The Left Front supported Janata Dal candidates in five constituencies.